 To do that, please send the following information to us by mail:

 - The full name of the deceased person and the email address associated with their Dropbox account

 - Your name, mailing address, email address, and relationship to the deceased person

 - A photocopy of your government-issued ID

-- A valid court order establishing that it was the deceased person’s intent that you have access to the files in his or her account after the person passed away and that Dropbox is compelled by law to provide the deceased person’s files to you
+- A valid court order establishing that it was the deceased person's intent that you have access to the files in their account after the person passed away and that Dropbox is compelled by law to provide the deceased person's files to you

 Please mail this information to: